 • Should I worry about a small amount of water under my outdoor AC unit?

-A small amount of water near the outdoor unit is normal, especially on humid days.
-However, water pooling inside your building or dripping from the indoor unit always requires attention.
+A small amount of water near the outdoor unit can be normal, particularly on humid days or after defrost cycles on heat pumps.
+However, water pooling inside your building, or dripping from indoor units, grilles, or pipework, always requires investigation.

 • How long does it take to fix an AC water leak?